Unimodal Measurable Pseudo-Anosov Maps: Introduction

 The \emph{core tent map} $f_\lambda\colon I_\lambda\to I_\lambda$ with slope $\lambda\in(\sqrt{2}, 2]$ is the restriction of the full tent map $T_\lambda\colon[0,1]\to[0,1]$ defined by $T_\lambda(x) = \min(\lambda x, \lambda(1-x))$ to the interval $I_\lambda = \left[T_\lambda^2(1/2), T_\lambda(1/2)\right]$.
 It has \emph{turning} or \emph{critical point} $c=1/2$.
 For the vast majority of the paper we will only be concerned with single tent maps, so, except where absolutely necessary, the dependence of objects on the parameter~$\lambda$ will be suppressed.
 The natural extension of the tent map, acting on its inverse limit, is denoted $\hf\colon\hI\to\hI$.
 We write $\pi_0\colon\hI\to I$ for the projection of the inverse limit onto its base using the $0^\text{th}$ coordinate, and $\fib{x} := \pi_0^{-1}(x)$ for the $\pi_0$-fiber of~$\hI$ above a point $x\in I$.

 As discussed above, it is shown in~\cite{prime} that there is a map $g\colon \hI\to S^2$ which semi-conjugates $\hf\colon\hI\to\hI$ to a sphere homeomorphism $F\colon S^2\to S^2$ (and, momentarily restoring the dependence on the parameter, the sphere homeomorphisms $F_\lambda$ vary continuously with~$\lambda$).
 The tent map~$f$ has a unique ergodic invariant measure $\mu$ of maximal entropy, which is absolutely continuous with respect to Lebesgue measure.
-This measure gives rise to an ergodic $\hf$-invariant measure on the inverse limit, and in turn to a fully supported ergodic $F$-invariant one, also denoted~$\mu$, on $S^2$.
+This measure gives rise to an ergodic $\hf$-invariant measure on the inverse limit, and in turn to a fully supported ergodic $F$-invariant one (non-atomic and positive on non-empty open sets), also denoted~$\mu$, on $S^2$.
 When we speak of full measure on~$S^2$, it is always with respect to this measure (which depends, of course, on the parameter~$\lambda$).

 The behavior of the sphere homeomorphism~$F$ depends on two pieces of information about the tent map~$f$: its \emph{height}, and the nature of the orbit of its turning point.

 \begin{itemize}